-Here, we are going to look at key features of promotion engines and what they allow you to accomplish.
+Here, we are going to look at key features of how to promote eCommerce products on engines and what they allow you to accomplish.
 There isn’t a “right answer” here; it’s about matching your needs and making sure that whatever system you purchase can deliver the outcomes you want.

 What is a promotions engine?

 A promotions engine is a piece of software dedicated to the delivery of promotional offerings.
 First and foremost, a promotions engine automates the generation of reward or discount-based promotions and the validation of repeat-use and single-use, unique voucher codes.

 On top of that, a promotions engine should be able to integrate with your CRM, ecommerce platform and/or website, and deliver a number of bespoke, customised capabilities linked to promotional marketing.
 Let’s get started!